-Implementation of Mitigation Measure 4.C-5g, set forth below, which is hereby adopted and incorporated into the Project, would reduce pedestrian, bicycle, and transit travel secondary impacts to less-than-significant levels, but would not reduce auto travel impacts to a less-than-significant level.
-Implementation of Mitigation Measures 4.C-2a (TDM Program) and 4.C-2b (Monitoring) could improve intersection LOS by reducing vehicle trips.
+Implementation of Mitigation Measure 4.C-5g, set forth below, which is hereby adopted and incorporated into the Project, would reduce pedestrian, bicycle, and transit travel secondary impacts to less-than-significant levels, but would not reduce auto travel impacts to a less-thansignificant level.
+Implementation of Mitigation Measures 4.C-2a (TDM Program) and 4.C-2b (Monitoring) could improve intersection LOS by reducing vehicle trips, although it would be speculative to quantify the potential improvement.
 Although improvements could be implemented to reduce these impacts to less-than-significant levels, these improvements would require additional right-of-way and street widening and are therefore rejected as infeasible because they would conflict with General Plan policies 4.4.2.a and 4.4.2.b.
 Mitigation Measure 4.C-5g would decrease auto travel delays but maintain LOS F. Therefore, this impact would remain significant and unavoidable.